aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 A foolish man listens to his heart.
-A wise man listens to cookies.
+> 🥠 I see money in your future.
+It's not yours though.

-Last update: Sun Jul 19 07:20:45 2026
+Last update: Mon Jul 20 07:49:35 2026

 ### Let's play! 🎮